 12 Environmentally Friendly Gift Ideas

-Plastic-free personal care products – These are great for stocking stuffers
+Plastic-free personal care products – Great for stocking stuffers

 Sustainable Toys - Select those made from wood or bamboo